Slow Cooker Chile Verde is a pork chili with fresh roasted peppers, onion and garlic.

 - Place all the peppers, onion and garlic on a sheet pan lined with parchment paper.
-Drizzle with 1 tablespoon of olive oil and sprinkle with a little salt.
+Drizzle with 1 tablespoon of olive oil.

 This recipe is part of Food Networks’ Fall Fest CHILI recipe roundup.
 For other tasty chili recipes check out the links below: